ddnexus/pagy/docs/extras/calendar.md

 ### Nested pagination

-A calendar pagination could generate pages of huge size, which frankly would be quite self defeating for a pagination gem.
+A calendar pagination could generate pages of huge size, and that is exactly what you are trying to avoid by using a pagination gem.

-For example: a `:year` page might contain an unspecified big number of records since in calendar pagination we get all the records that fall between two points in time, so we have no idea about how many records we are about to pull.

-So if the collection has units of unpredictable big size (which is usually a wise assumption), you can re-paginate it.
+For example, a `:year` page might contain a big number of records, so it's recommended that you re-paginate it with the standard `:items` pagination.
 For example:

 ```ruby
 # Paginate by year (or any other unit)